fossasia/susi_linux/README.md

 ## Installation

 `susi_linux` is normally installed via the [SUSI Installer](https://github.com/fossasia/susi_installer).
-In this case there are binaries for configuration, starting, authentication and others available in `$HOME/SUSI.AI/bin` (under default installation settings).
+In this case there are binaries for configuration and starting and others available in `$HOME/SUSI.AI/bin` (under default installation settings).

 In case of manual installations, the wrappers in [`wrapper` directory](wrapper/) need to